newser/TitanSDK/README.md

 TitanSDK integrated fiber implementation, which can create or switch fibers on all supported platforms.

-Fiber APIs are transparent to user, user does not need explicitly yield or resume fiber, these APIs are used by io implementation internally, i.e. yielding fiber after staring an asynchronous io, resuming fiber when io completes.
-Such io style is called **fiber-based** here.
+Fiber APIs are transparent to user, user does not need explicitly yield or resume fiber, these APIs are used by I/O implementation internally, i.e. yielding fiber after staring an asynchronous I/O, resuming fiber when I/O completes.
+Such I/O style is called **fiber-based** here.

-Features based on fiber-based io are also fiber-based, see an example:
+Features based on fiber-based I/O are also fiber-based, see an example:
 ```C
 tt_dns_rrlist_t *rrl = tt_dns_get_aaaa("google.com");
 ```
-After calling the dns api, current fiber is yielded, dns querying is then ongoing, other available fibers are scheduled to execute, once dns response is received, the yielded fiber would be resumed and a list of AAAA resource records is returned.
+After calling the DNS API, current fiber is yielded, DNS querying is then ongoing, other available fibers are scheduled to execute, once DNS response is received, the yielded fiber would be resumed and a list of AAAA resource records is returned.

 ## C. Rich featured

 TitanSDK helps developer focus on their specific application development rather than rewriting common functionalities.

-#### IO
+#### I/O
-- fiber-based socket io
+- fiber-based socket I/O
-- fiber-based regular file io
+- fiber-based regular file I/O
-- fiber-based inter-process io
+- fiber-based inter-process I/O

 #### Inter-fiber event
 - send and receive inter-fiber events